 A single segment ID or a vector of multiple segment IDs to apply to the overall report.
 If multiple

-values are included, the segments will be effectived ANDed together, just as if multiple segments were added to the header of an Analysis Workspace panel.
-Useaw_get_segments()
+segmentIdvalues are included, the segments will be effectived ANDed together, just as if multiple segments were added to the header of an Analysis Workspace panel.
+Useaw_get_segments()to get a list of availablesegmentIdvalues.- metricSort

 Pre-sorts the table by metrics.
 Values are either